Yahoo breach puts users of other sites at risk

 AOL said the Yahoo data published on the Web included valid passwords for 1,699 accounts.
 Microsoft and Google declined to provide similar numbers.

-Other firms whose customers were at risk include Comcast Corp (CMCSA.O), Verizon Communications Inc (VZ.N) and AT&T (T.N), Rapid7 researcher Marcus Carey said.
+Other firms whose customers were at risk include Comcast Corp, Verizon Communications Inc and AT&T, Rapid7 researcher Marcus Carey said.
 He estimated that tens of thousands of accounts of users of services other than Yahoo were affected by the breach.

 AT&T and Verizon did not have any immediate comment.
 Officials with Comcast could not be reached.